Living Benefit Riders to Life Insurance Policies: Pricing Considerations and Strategy

-Terminal illness riders are ubiquitous in the life insurance industry, as the Interstate Insurance Product Regulatory Commission (IIPRC, or the “compact”) requires life insurers to offer them.
+Terminal illness riders are ubiquitous in the life insurance industry, as the Interstate Insurance Product Regulatory Commission (IIPRC, or the “compact”) requires life insurers to offer them when chronic illness riders are included.
 Because terminal illnesses are defined as illnesses causing death within six to 24 months, life insurers have a clear expectation of the cost of the acceleration.
 In fact many insurers charge no extra premium for this benefit and offer the terminal illness acceleration as a loan, or discount the payment by the time value of money.
 Terminal illnesses may include advanced cancer diagnoses, neurological diseases (e.g., Parkinson’s), advanced heart disease, liver disease, and others.

 Chronic Illness and LTC Riders